EMT/wildtime-api/app/config/activities.md

 Woods are full of natural obstacles such as trees, fallen branches, stumps and mounds of earth.
 The ground is also much softer than concrete – perfect for the beginner!

-Thanks to the Woodland Trust for this activity. <a href="http://www.youtube.com/watch?v=Ssv6xEMXrn0">Watch this video</a> for some simple parkour moves you can try in your local woods.
+<a href="http://www.youtube.com/watch?v=Ssv6xEMXrn0">Watch this video</a> for some simple parkour moves you can try in your local woods.

+Thanks to the Woodland Trust for this activity.

-### Start A Nature Journal
+### Start A Wild Journal
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/start-a-nature-journal.svg

-Keeping a Nature Journal is a great way to capture the details of your Nature adventures.
+Keeping a Wild Journal is a great way to capture the details of your wild adventures.
 Use the journal to describe the weather and what you can see around you and what you can smell and hear.
 Draw pictures of plants and animals you see or accounts of activities you do.
 Note down the changes outside in different seasons.
 Many of the great plant and animal experts started by keeping journals.

 ### Mini-Beast City